yuyoux/RESTful-APIs-How-to-GET-a-Cup-of-Coffee/README.md

 # RESTful-APIs-How-to-GET-a-Cup-of-Coffee-
-In this assignment, you are to implement a set of REST-based APIs that effectively manage a coffee order processing logic.
+Implemented a set of REST-based APIs that effectively manage a coffee order processing logic.
 The scenario is based on the article published by Jim Webber and others in How to GET a Cup of Coffee :https://www.infoq.com/articles/webber-rest-workflow